AntonC9018/Hopper_University_Paper/paper.md

 1. The more components or properties you have in your game, the more bloated your entities become, the more space they take.
 Not just one entity, but all of them at once.
 2. It cannot be extended by mods, which is a no-no in my case.
 One of my project goals is to allow modding.

+So, storing components in contrast to every entity having every property naturally leads to more *sparse* entities, in other words, to the idea of *compression*.

 #### 3.2.4.4.
 My ECS

 I have a little bit of a special perspective on ECS, currently.
 - The notion of a *system* is pretty vague in my code.
-- There is a distinction between plain data *components* and *behaviors*.
+- There is a distinction between *data components* (or simply *components*) and *behaviors*.
 - In my code, behaviors are the ones defining *events* (*chains* are used, more on them later).
 So, behaviors in this case are a fusion of a component and a system.
 As has been described above, events prove essential in binding together the view and the model.
 - There is a concept of a type.
 A type is essentially a template by which the entities are constructed on instantiation.
-Types are currently modeled with another entity (a *subject*) that is cloned on instantiation to create a new instance of that type.
+Types are currently modeled with another entity (a *subject*), which is cloned on instantiation to create a new instance of that type.
 The instance then becomes independent of the subject and may change at runtime in any way, without affecting the subject.
 Types therefore can be augmented with components at type construction time, just like entities at runtime.